-- 1. Employees have a duty and obligation to act impartially, and in accordance with prescribed regulations or standards of conduct.
+- 12.1.
+Every Member shall treat every person with dignity, respect and understanding. - 12.2.
+Every Member has the duty and responsibility to treat Members of the public, one another and staff appropriately and without abuse, bullying or intimidation, and to ensure that the municipal work environment is free from discrimination and harassment. - 12.3.
+A Member shall not use indecent, abusive or insulting words or expressions toward any other Member, any Member of staff or any Member of the public. - 12.4.
+Employees have a duty and obligation to act impartially, and in accordance with prescribed regulations or standards of conduct.
 Similarly, employees with professional qualifications have an additional duty and obligation to act in accordance with standards of conduct prescribed for their profession.
-Members shall refrain from any conduct which may deter, interfere or unduly influence employees in the performance of such duties and obligations. - 2.
-Mutual respect and cooperation are required to achieve the Council's corporate goals and implement the Council's strategic priorities through the work of its employees. - Employees have an obligation to recognize that members have been duly elected to serve the residents of Fort Erie and respect the role of Council in directing the actions of the Town. - 4.
-Employees serve Council and work for the Corporation under the direction of the Chief Administrative Officer.
-Council directs staff through its decisions as recorded in the minutes and resolutions of Council.
-Members have no individual capacity to direct members of staff to carry out particular functions. - 5.
-Inquiries of staff from members should be directed to the Chief Administrative Officer or the appropriate senior staff. - 6.
-Only Council as a whole and no single member including the Mayor has the authority to direct staff, approve budget, policy, committee process and other such matters, unless specifically authorized by Council.

-- 7. Members shall be respectful of the role of staff to advise based on political neutrality and objectivity and without undue influence from any individual member or faction of the Council.
-Accordingly, no member shall maliciously or falsely injure the professional or ethical reputation, or the prospects or practice of staff, and all members shall show respect for the professional capacities of the staff of the Town. - 8.
-Certain employees are employed within the administration of justice.
-Members shall refrain from making requests or statements or taking actions which may be construed as an attempt to influence the independent administration of justice. - 9.
-No member shall compel staff to engage in partisan political activities or be subjected to threats or discrimination for refusing to engage in such activities.
-Nor shall any member use, or attempt to use, their authority or influence for the purpose of intimidating, threatening, coercing, commanding, or influencing any staff member with the intent of interfering with that person's duties, including the duty to disclose improper activity.
+Members shall refrain from any conduct which may deter, interfere or unduly influence employees in the performance of such duties and obligations. - 12.5.
+Mutual respect and cooperation are required to achieve the Council's corporate goals and implement the Council's strategic priorities through the work of its employees. - 12.6.
+Members shall be respectful of the role of staff to advise based on political neutrality and objectivity and without undue influence from any individual Member or faction of the Council.
+Accordingly, no Member shall maliciously or falsely injure the professional or ethical reputation, or the prospects or practice of staff, and all Members shall show respect for the professional capacities of the staff of the Town. - 12.7.
+No Member shall compel staff to engage in partisan political activities or be subjected to threats or discrimination for refusing to engage in such activities.
+Nor shall any Member use, or attempt to use, their authority or influence for the purpose of intimidating, threatening, coercing, commanding, or influencing any staff Member with the intent of interfering with that person's duties, including the duty to disclose improper activity.

-14. Gifts and Benefits
+13. Gifts and Benefits including Hospitality